OpenDSA/OpenDSA/RST/en/Design/Comparison.rst

 That is enough to enable a sequential search through a database of records and find one that matches a given key.
-However, we typically would like for the keys to define a :term:`total order` (see Module :ref:`Set Definitions <SetDef>`), which means that we can always tell which of two keys is greater than the other.
+However, we typically would like for the keys to define a :ref:`total order <total order> <SetDef>`, which means that we can always tell which of two keys is greater than the other.
 Using key types with total orderings gives the database implementor the opportunity to organize a collection of records in a way that makes searching more efficient.